 The name change to Organto Foods Inc. was completed to reflect our focus on strategic sourcing and marketing of healthy and organic fresh vegetables and fruits, along with our commitment to sustainable and socially conscious business practices.
-While we operated our own growing operations in the past in both Guatemala and Argentina, processing operations in Guatemala and packaging operations in the Netherlands, we have exited these operations in favor of working with strategic third-party growers and service providers in North and South America, Africa, Europe and other growing regions in order to grow our business and drive an asset light business model.
-Our organic and specialty fruits and vegetables are currently being sold in a number of European markets.
+While we operated our own growing operations in the past in both Guatemala and Argentina, processing operations in Guatemala and packaging operations in the Netherlands, we exited these operations in 2018 and 2019 in favor of working with strategic third-party growers and service providers in North and South America, Africa, Europe, Asia and other growing regions in order to grow our business and drive an asset light business model.
+Our organic and specialty fruit and vegetable products are currently being sold in a number of European markets.